+61 406 432 691

 Fault type

-The issue may sit in the camera, recorder, storage, power path or network rather than in one obvious component.
+The problem may sit in the camera, recorder, storage, power path or network rather than in one obvious part.

 02